The Ultimate Guide to Preparing for IVF

 If you’re preparing for an upcoming IVF cycle, there’s a lot to think about before you begin the process.
 The good news is, the more you prepare before your cycle starts, the easier the cycle can be.
 Preparing and educating yourself on the process will help you feel more in control and empowered.
 Here are a few things you can do to start your IVF cycle off on the right foot.

-Studies show that making small lifestyle changes such as eating a healthy diet, steering clear of toxic products/chemicals, getting enough sleep and implementing a moderate exercise regimen has a positive impact on IVF outcomes.
+Studies show that making small lifestyle changes such as eating a healthy diet, steering clear of toxic products/chemicals, getting enough sleep, and implementing a moderate exercise regimen have a positive impact on IVF outcomes.

 With all of these tips about changing your lifestyle, it’s important to remember that too much stress can be harmful for IVF, and that it’s best to not take all of these changes on at once.
 Start by what feels comfortable to you and work your way through these changes- your mental health and sanity is just as important as any of them!